aslak3/cpu32/README.md

 ## Instructions

 * Some opcodes (like LOADI, JUMPs, BRANCHes, ALUMI, CALLs) have one following immediate value or address
-* Load an immediate 32 bit quantity at the following longword address in the instruction stream
+* Load an immediate 32 bit quantity into a register found, the value being found at the following longword in the instruction stream
-* Load the lower 16 bit portion in one instruction longword, sign extended to 32 bits
+* Load the lower 16 bit portion into a register using a single instruction longword, the value is sign extended to 32 bits
 * Load and store instructions operate either through a register, a register with an immediate displacement, the program counter with an immediate displacement, or an immediate memory address.
-Displacements may either be found in the following longword or an integrated (termed "quick" in the ISA) byte, which is sign extended.
+Displacements may either be found in the following longword or an integrated (termed "quick" in the ISA) 12 bit quantity, which is sign extended.
 * Clear instruction as assembler nicety, which uses a quick load of zero
 * Simple status bits: zero, negative, carry and overflow
 * ALU operations including
   - add, add with carry, subtract, subtract with carry, signed and unsigned 8 bit to 16 bit multiply, and, or, xor, not, shift left, shift right, copy, negation, etc
 * ALU operations are of the form DEST <= OPERAND1 op OPERAND2, or DEST <= op OPERAND
   - ALUMI operates with an immediate longword operand extrated from the instruction stream, eg. add r0,r1,#123
-  - ALUMQ operates with an embedded sign exteded byte inside the instruction word, eg. addq r0,r1,#2
+  - ALUMQ operates with an embedded sign exteded 12 bit quantity inside the instruction word, eg. addq r0,r1,#2
-  - Assembler provides shorthand versions, eg: add r0,#123 is the same as: add r0,r0,#123
+  - Assembler provides shorthand versions, eg: add r0,#123 which is the same as: add r0,r0,#123
-* Conditional and uncoditional flow control, including calling subroutines and return: always, on each flag set or clear with don't cares
+* Conditional and uncoditional flow control, including calling subroutines and return: borrows the 15 conditions from ARM
 * Flags (currently just the four condition codes) can be manually ORed/ANDed
 * Nop and Halt instructions

 ## Stack

 * Push and pop a single register eg: push (r15),r0 pushes r0 onto r15
-* push and pop multiple registers eg: push (r0),R1|R3|R5 - pushes r1, r3 and r5 onto r15.
+* push and pop multiple registers eg: pushmulti (r15),R1|R3|R5 - pushes r1, r3 and r5 onto r15 in sequence, decrementing it by 12

 # Started